 A mutually agreed-upon structured settlement puts an end to ongoing litigation expense.
 Since the structured settlement payments come from a third parry, nor the defendant or its insurance company, interaction between the defendant and the plaintiff over compensation payments is eliminated.

 Finally, because the payment stream to the plaintiff can be customized to meet a variety of his or her needs- for the short or long-term – the plaintiff is more likely to be satisfied with the our come so a messy chapter for both the plaintiff and the defendant can reach closure.

-Patrick Farber and Mark Morales are structured settlements brokers with Atlas Settlement Group in California.
-They work with attorneys throughout the country to create structured settlement annuities or physical and non-physical injury cases.
-They provide support and advice during all phases of the settlement process – at no cost to attorney or client.
-Reach them at 800-734-3910, firstname.lastname@example.org, mmorales@Atlassettlements.com.
+Patrick Farber is a California structured settlements broker with Atlas Settlement Group.
+Pat works with attorneys throughout the country to create structured settlement annuities or physical and non-physical injury cases.
+Pat provides support and advice during all phases of the settlement process – at no cost to attorney or client.
+Reach him at 800-734-3910, firstname.lastname@example.org.